-- Moisture -- from cool humidifiers, vaporizers, or saline spray -- will help keep your child's nasal passages moist.
-That won't help with aches directly, but it may help your children feel more comfortable if they're stuffed up.
-Clean your humidifier or vaporizer before and after you use it; otherwise they can breed bacteria and mold.
+Moisture.
+Try cool humidifiers, vaporizers, or saline spray.
+They all keep your child's nasal passages moist, which is helpful when he's all stuffed up.
+Clean your humidifier or vaporizer before and after you use it so it doesn't breed bacteria and mold.

-- Warm liquids such as soup and herbal teas -- can keep your child hydrated, soothe sore throats, and help break up mucus in the airways.
+Warm liquids.
+Soups and herbal teas soothe a sore throat and help break up mucus in his airways.